Lucaas27/expenseTracker/README.md

 Expense Tracker is a simple CLI application to manage your expenses.
 It allows you to add, update, delete, list, and summarize your expenses.

+The expenses are stored in a json file by default but can be exported as csv or txt.

 It is a challenge from roadmap.sh.

 Project Task URL : https://roadmap.sh/projects/expense-tracker